MelanieLinares/portfolio-new/site/content/post/new-manage-current-and-new-i-i-m-s-participants-with-a-new-portal-for-less-paperwork.md

   <span aria-hidden="true">🤔</span> **Problem:** <br/>Internal DMV employees working within an older portal for managing Ignition Interlock participants experience difficulty keeping up with backlog and lack of needed features.

-  <span aria-hidden="true">💡</span> **Plan:** <br/>Add missing features to new portal along with a new approach to data management and API integration, while separating reliance on specific dependencies
+  <span aria-hidden="true">💡</span> **The Plan:** <br/>Add missing features to new portal along with a new approach to data management and API integration, while separating reliance on specific dependencies

   The Ignition Interlock Program team needed a new online system for managing the program.
 The new system would need to still support the legacy system’s data and its user’s needs; this included browser support, a SharePoint frontend, and UI that integrated into the existing design system